IHOXOHI/Font4x4/README.md

 I'm newbee and open to alls advice.

 Project : working too with uasyncio...
-Until now, it isn't...
+Until now, it isn't.